 Pack light!
 Save yourself travel luggage stress and only carry the essentials.
-Your packing list for gorilla trekking should have things you absolutely need.
-Especially if you’re going to take internal local flights to the gorilla park, regional airlines have a limit of up to 32 kg per bag and charge for extra weight.
+Your packing list for gorilla trekking should have things you absolutely need, especially if you’re taking domestic flights, which have a limit of up to 32 kg per bag and charge for extra weight.

 Mountain gorillas live in the remotest regions with minimal access to modern services and at mountainous altitudes.
 You’ll be trekking uneven, steep terrain at 7000 ft 13,000 above sea level, under a thick humid tropical mountain forest.

-It gets chilly in the nights, with mornings reaching temperatures ranging at a minimum of 7 to 15 °C (45 to 59 °F).
-Carry some comfortable and warm clothing plus waterproof shoes.
+It gets chilly at night, with morning temperatures between 7 to 15 °C (45 to 59 °F).
+Carry some comfortable and warm clothing, plus waterproof shoes.
 Avoid clothing that makes you stand out like a sore thumb and draw unnecessary attention.

 The mountain gorilla jungle is an impenetrable thicket of tangled green with marked walking trails.
 You must get up early to join the gorilla trekking excursion group that sets out at 08:00 am.
 The trek goes irrespective of whether it rains or not.
 Therefore, you should pack for any eventualities.

-The recent deadly pandemic has changed the way people travel; we now have to protect ourselves and the animals from dangerous transmittable diseases.
-Your packing list for gorilla trekking will include standard hygiene items for protecting you, the gorillas and everyone else.
-You could also strengthen your immunity with a vaccine jab before you come, although it’s not mandatory yet.
+The recent deadly pandemic has changed the way people travel; we now have to protect ourselves and animals from dangerous transmittable diseases.
+Your packing list for gorilla trekking will include standard hygiene items for protecting you, the gorillas, and everyone else.

-Look out for the ever-changing entry restrictions like visa, vaccines, and Covid-19 tests.
+Look out for the ever-changing entry restrictions like visas and vaccines.
 You want to have all documents packed in your handbag.